danBhentschel/techio-practical-linq/markdowns/07_MethodsCalculateSingleValue/01_count.template.md

-# Methods: Calculating a single value
+# Methods - Calculating a single value

 The LINQ methods in this chapter examine the elements of an `IEnumerable<T>` sequence and return a result based on the examined values.
 For most of the methods we will discuss, this returned result will be either a `bool` or an `int`.